 Converting surplus property into affordable housing

-TOD is the term for building residential and commercial development directly around transit stations.
 Transit construction requires Sound Transit to purchase land for building stations, installing track, and for staging.
 When construction is finished and the project opens, the agency no longer needs some of this land.
-In May 2018, the Sound Transit Board officially committed the agency to sell extra property to build TOD.
+In May 2018, the Sound Transit Board officially recommitted the agency to facilitate TOD on this surplus property.
 Read the full policy here.

 The Board's TOD policy includes a priority to offer surplus property for the development of affordable housing.
 Washington’s State Statute RCW 81.112.350 requires Sound Transit to offer 80 percent of its surplus property that is suitable for housing to qualified entities to develop affordable to families at 80 percent of area median income or less.

 Opportunities for successful TOD are among the key issues evaluated as Sound Transit works with city and community partners to plan station and route locations for new light rail lines.

 With collaboration from community stakeholders, private and non-profit developers and partner agencies, Sound Transit's TOD team works to set up TOD outcomes from the earliest days of transit project planning by evaluating development potential of alternative alignments and station locations, and then cultivating specific opportunities through the design phase.

 As light rail construction concludes, the Sound Transit TOD team works to convert surplus land in the station areas to high-quality development in accordance with its surplus property policy.

 So far, over 1,300 housing units have been built or are planned for Sound Transit surplus property, with over 80 percent of them affordable to those earning 80 percent of area median income or below.